Cast Iron Brussels Sprouts with Bacon and Cream

 In a large skillet, cook the bacon over medium heat until crisp.
 Remove the cooked bacon to a paper towel-lined plate, reserving half of the fat in the pan.

-cooked bacon on paper towels, brussels sprouts browning in skillet
+cooked bacon on paper towel lined plate, and tongs flipping Brussel sprouts browning in cast iron skillet.

 Brown the Brussels sprouts.
 Turn up your heat to medium-high and cook them in a single layer, cut side down, until they’re caramelized, then flip over for 3 minutes on each side.
 If you stir too much, they won’t brown as well.